yusufessam22/dsml-portfolio/index.md

       - Chosen for their robustness to sparse and small datasets
     - **Neural networks:**
       - Feedforward Neural Network (TensorFlow)
-      - LSTM trialled
+      - Long short-term memory Neural Network
-      - Transformer-based model currently being prototyped
+      - Transformer-based Neural Network (currently being prototyped)

 - **Hyperparameter tuning:**
-  - Used Optuna with **Bayesian optimisation**
+  - Used Optuna with Bayesian optimisation
     - More efficient than grid/random search once the parameter space is constrained

 - **Loss function:**
-  - **Tweedie regression** applied due to its strength in handling zero-inflated continuous data
+  - Tweedie regression applied due to its strength in handling zero-inflated continuous data
   - Negative predictions clipped to zero to reflect physical realism

 - **Interpretability (XAI):**
-  - **SHAP** used to:
+  - SHAP used to:
     - Understand feature importance
     - Detect noisy or irrelevant features
     - Guide feature pruning and simplification